Alexisimonian/bank_test/README.md

 ## Code structure

 I have decided to implement a database with a 'one to many' relashionship: one user can have multiple transactions.
 The reason for doing so is that we can easily access information about all previous transactions made.
 I have decided to implement users to give space to possible additional features related to them.
-It also allowed me to separate better the responsibilties of classes: User credit and debit the account and keep its account status while Transaction is responsible for saving the transaction into the database and displaying them.
+It also allowed me to separate better the responsibilties of classes: User credit and debit the account and keep account's status while Transaction is responsible for saving transaction into the database and displaying them.

 ## How it works